 Science Connected offers several free resources for anyone interested in learning more about collaborations between scientists and the public, or getting involved in projects.

 SciStarter is the place to find, join, and contribute to science with more than 2,700 searchable formal and informal research projects and events.
-But more than just a project directory, SciStarter also offers a coordinated place to record contributions and access the tools and instruments needed to participate in science projects.
-The SciStarter Blog is published by Science Connected.
+Read about it in The SciStarter Blog.